Northeast India: National parks

-State Symbols
+State symbols

 Demographics

-The total population of Northeast India is 46 million with 68 percent of that living in Assam alone.
+The total population of Northeast India is 46 million with 68 per cent of that living in Assam alone.
 Assam also has a higher population density of 397 persons per km2 than the national average of 382 persons per km2.
-The literacy rates in the states of the Northeastern region, except those in Arunachal Pradesh and Assam, are higher than the national average of 74 percent.
-As per 2011 census, Meghalaya recorded the highest population growth of 27.8 percent among all the states of the region, higher than the national average at 17.64 percent; while Nagaland recorded the lowest in the entire country with a negative 0.5 percent.
+The literacy rates in the states of the Northeastern region, except those in Arunachal Pradesh and Assam, are higher than the national average of 74 per cent.
+As per 2011 census, Meghalaya recorded the highest population growth of 27.8 per cent among all the states of the region, higher than the national average at 17.64 per cent; while Nagaland recorded the lowest in the entire country with a negative 0.5 per cent.

+Guwahati in Assam is the largest metropolis in Northeast India and is referred to as the gateway to the Northeast by many.